Azure/azure-iot-sdk-csharp/tools/CaptureLogs/TransmitETLSource/TransmitETL.md

 ## Additional Configuration

 ### Use ApplicationInsights.config
-By default the tool will use a user supplied connection string
+By default the tool will use a user supplied connection string.
+A more secure and configurable option would be to create and use your ApplicationInsights.config

 **Example for using a config file**